Continuing Education and Continuing Certification

 USCAP provides numerious live and enduring activities to assist in the education of pathologists and pathologists in training.

-USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements of Maintenance of Certification.
-The ABP MOC program consists of four parts, which are described in greater detail under MOC requirements:
+USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements of Continuing Certification.
+The ABP CC program consists of four parts, which are described in greater detail under CC requirements:

 Part I: Professionalism and Professional Standing